jpnap/uufevoker/README.md

 # arpflooder

-Simple python script to send "floody arp" request packet to maintain forwarding tables of the ethernet switches.
+Simple python script to send **floody arp** request packet to maintain forwarding tables of the ethernet switches.
 Intended to be used as nagios service check script.

 ## How it works